20002110/THUD/README.md

 - This project is not intended for commercial use.
 - This project is not affiliated with CGV Cinemas.

-- Account for admin: admin@gmail.com
-- Password for admin: 1

 ## Features
 - User authentication: Users can sign up for an account and log in to the website to book movie tickets.